-Data that passes the audit denotes that it can be easily integrated with streaming production data from other sources and used in analysis.
-If a data source fails the audit, it generally means some level of data wrangling is required, or in some cases, the data is unsuitable for integration.
+Data that passes the assessment denotes that it can be easily integrated with streaming production data from other sources and used in analysis.
+If a data source fails the assessment, it generally means some level of data wrangling is required, or in some cases, the data is unsuitable for integration.

 By providing a consistent methodology to assess data, manufacturers can establish a common vocabulary for describing the usability of data.

-There are five attributes that determine if a data source can be integrated with other real-time production data to create useful models to support decision making:
+There are six attributes that determine if a data source can be integrated with other real-time production data to create useful models to support decision-making:

 Can the data be accessed in a repeatable, automatic method?
 A typical challenge with accessibility involves data housed in sources that are not on a network.
-Another common challenge is that the data cannot be acquired in real-time because extraction requires manual processes.
-Remediating these challenges can significantly impact project timelines, so determining the priority and ROI of integration of these marginally ready data sources is vital
+Another common challenge is that the data cannot be acquired in real time because extraction requires manual processes.
+Remediating these challenges can significantly improve project timelines, so determining the priority and ROI of integration of these marginally ready data sources is vital.

 2. Format/ Protocol/ Schema:

-Is the data is in a consistent, well structured, and readable format required for ingestion into analytic applications?
+Is the data in a consistent, well-structured, and readable format required for ingestion into analytic applications?
 We often run into production data that is in complicated, undocumented SQL schemas or transmitted via unique protocols that require reverse engineering or custom data transformations.
 If the data is in proprietary, but well-documented formats, data engineering teams will need to investigate the schema to enable translation.
-Data in undocumented, proprietary data formats often requires significant resourcing to research and build the logic necessary to make it useable.
+Data in undocumented, proprietary data formats often require significant resourcing to research and build the logic necessary to make it usable.